Effective toughness of heterogeneous materials with rate-dependent fracture energy

-However, when comparing the infinite system size prediction (\ref{eq:hom_steady_f}) and (\ref{eq:hom_steady_v}) to our experimental measurements we observe higher effective toughness (see FIG.~\ref{fig:homogenize}.b).
-The interplay between the size of the heterogeneity $\Delta l$ and the structural length scale $l_0$ makes homogenization of fracture properties particularly challenging.
-The emerging effective toughness depends on the ratio ${\Delta l/l_0}$, and (\ref{eq:hom_steady_f}) and (\ref{eq:hom_steady_v}) only represent a lower bound of $\homfracenergy(\bar v)$.
-The larger ${\Delta l/l_0}$, the higher the homogenized fracture energy ${\homfracenergy(\bar v)}$, which can even exceed the toughness $\Gamma^O(\bar v)$ of the obstacle material.
-This additional toughening, related to the structural problem with ${\Delta l\approx l_0}$, is quantitatively captured by the theoretical solutions for ${\homfracenergy (\bar v)}$, which we derive from (\ref{eq:hom_def}) and (\ref{eq:eqmot}).
-But as we approach the other limit ${\Delta l \ll l_0}$, the experimental toughness converges towards the theoretical one, implying that, beyond crack dynamics, the overall fracture resistance also is impacted by rate-dependent effects.
+However, when comparing the infinite system size prediction (\ref{eq:hom_steady_f}) and (\ref{eq:hom_steady_v}) to our experimental measurements we observe higher effective toughness (see FIG.~\ref{fig:homogenize}b).
+The interplay between the size of the heterogeneity $\Delta l$ and the structural length scale $\lsys$ makes homogenization of fracture properties particularly challenging.
+The emerging effective toughness depends on the ratio ${\Delta l/\lsys}$, and (\ref{eq:hom_steady_f}) and (\ref{eq:hom_steady_v}) only represent a lower bound of $\homfracenergy(\bar v)$.
+The larger ${\Delta l/\lsys}$, the higher ${\homfracenergy(\bar v)}$, which can even exceed $\fracenergy^O(\bar v)$ of the obstacle material.
+This additional toughening, related to the structural problem with ${\Delta l\approx \lsys}$, is quantitatively captured by the theoretical solutions for ${\homfracenergy (\bar v)}$, which we derive from (\ref{eq:hom_def}) and (\ref{eq:eqmot}), assuming $\Gstat\sim e^{-l/\lsys}$.
+Note that as we approach ${\Delta l \ll \lsys}$, the experimental toughness converges towards the theoretical one; and for ${\Delta l \gg \lsys}$ the rupture arrests before reaching $\Delta l$ required for homogenization of fracture properties.